tony-held-carb/feedback_portal/system_setup/system_analysis_part_01.md

 ---

+### 2.0 Important about running from WSL for VS CODE and Cursor
+- Even though WSL may show a folder like:
+  - ~/.config/Code/User/
+  - ~/.config/Cursor/User/
+  - That is only used when:
+    - You're running VS Code inside Linux natively, e.g., on Ubuntu Desktop (not WSL)
+    - Or using VS Code Remote Server in WSL with the code CLI and have special configs
+    - But on a typical WSL + VS Code setup, that folder is not read at all.
+  - Your actual wsl setup files will be on your windows system at:
+    - %APPDATA%\Code\User\
+    - %APPDATA%\Cursor\User\
+- Even though it is stated many times that Cursor uses or inherits VS code settings, that is not the case They do share a similar structure and naming system, but they are not reused or inherited

 ## 2. Visual Studio Code

-### Update after migrating home machine to WSL.

-On VS Code running from WSL i was told:
-- To open your settings.json configuration file for editing in VS Code from the terminal, use:
-  - code ~/.config/Code/User/settings.json
-- If you want to open workspace settings, use:
+- If you want to open workspace settings, use from the project base:
   - code .vscode/settings.json
-- It does not look like either of these was initially present
-- The VS Code on WSL seems to be working fine using defaults without settings files

 ### 2.1 Key Config/Settings Files